MaibornWolff/codecharta/gh-pages/_posts/how-to/2020-08-17-fixate-folders-with-a-custom-cc-json.md

 The `fixed`-attribute includes a coordinate `x` and `y`.
 These represent the top-left corner of the folder. `width` defines the length in x-direction and `height` defines the length in y-direction.

-Note, that these numbers represent percentages.
-The overall map size is therefore `100`.
+The property values must be numbers in the range between 0 and 100.
+They represent the size of the value in percent.

 ## Example